Hedge your bets

 market.
 Some hedge funds may target higher returns even though this

 may put them at risk of incurring substantially greater losses.
+You

-- Asset diversification - Hedge funds can
+- Asset diversification - Hedge funds can expose

-an investor's exposure to downturns in some asset classes or
+in some asset classes or markets.

 Risks of hedge funds

 Hedge funds can vary widely in their investment strategy and